 West Coast Swing

-Once you master the five basic step patterns: sugar push, left side pass, underarm (or right) side pass, whip, and starter step, there is freedom to add style, character, and a multitude of variations, making this an extremely versatile and enjoyable dance.
+Once you master the five basic step patterns: sugar push, left side pass, underarm (or right side) pass, whip, and starter step, there is freedom to add style, character, and improvisation, making this an extremely versatile and enjoyable dance.
+Join us Monday nights, 6:30-8:00 p.m. at the Dance Scene.
+Class is followed by a half-hour practice session.